-Ground floor interface and frontage
+Street interface and frontage

 G6.
-Orientate residential units to face the street.
+Orientate buildings to face the street.

-Residential units can be oriented to face the street by:
+Buildings can be oriented to face the street by:

-- locating the principal entrance to the unit or units closest to the street so that it faces they face the street; - locating active habitable rooms such as kitchens, dining rooms or living rooms so that they overlook the street.
+- locating actively occupied parts of a building, including shopfronts, food and beverage outlets, offices, and other commercial, cultural, recreational or entertainment activities so that they face or overlook the street; - locating the principal entrance to the building so that it faces the street; - locating active habitable rooms in residential units, such as kitchens, dining rooms or living rooms, so that they overlook the street.